What is IPL?

 If I have had treatment at another clinic can I have treatment straight away without a patch test?

-No, you will be treated as a new patient.
+Unfortunately not, you will be treated as a new patient.

 Once I have had the patch test what do I do?